-Identifying characteristics: (Native Fish) Two dorsal fins with spinous and soft-rayed portions united, body longer than deep, upper jaw doesn't extend past eye, bronze streaks in cheek.
+Identifying characteristics: (Native Fish) Two dorsal fins with spinous and soft-rayed portions united, body longer than deep, jaw doesn't extend past eye, bronze streaks in cheek.

 Both the smallmouth and the largemouth bass - the black bass of the sunfish family - are top game fish with lots of fight and fine-tasting flesh.

-Spawning activity begins in the spring when water temperatures reach 60 degrees F or more.
+Spawning activity begins in the spring when water temperatures reach 60 degrees Fahrenheit or more.
 The male builds a nest in quiet water, usually near shore, or downstream from an obstruction that causes a break in the current.
 Since the male will guard the eggs and the newly hatched fry, the nest is never far from deep water, or cover, where he can retreat when frightened.
-The eggs, which are larger than those of the largemouth bass, hatch in 2 to 3 days.
+The eggs, which are larger than those of the largemouth bass, hatch in two to three days.
 Then the newly hatched light-colored fry drop down into the bottom of the gravel nest for three or more days.

 By the time the fry work their way out of the gravel on the ninth or tenth day, they are very dark in color.
 Under the watchful eye of the male, they swim in a dense dark cloud over the nest for a few days, then begin to disperse.
 At first they fry eat microcrustaceans, but soon add insects and fish to their diet as they grow in size.

 Smallmouth bass mature at age three or four, and occasionally live to be 10 to 12 years old.
 The usual smallmouth seen by anglers is eight to 15 inches long and weighs less than three pounds, but they are capable of reaching upwards of five to six pounds in waters with adequate food and habitat.

 For more information on how and where to catch smallmouth bass see our Michigan Fish and How to Catch Them and Better Fishing Waters.